 Probation Corrections Officers have been trained in various evidence-based programming curriculum.
 Additional training will be provided and updated for staff.
-Additionally, staffing will be maintained to be consistent with Prison Rape Elimination Act (PREA) standards.

 The Juvenile Hall is a 158-bed facility at the Juvenile Justice Center located at 2215 Blue Gum Ave in Modesto.
 The Juvenile Hall provides temporary and extended detention for those youth awaiting detention, jurisdictional or dispositional hearings.
-Programming for both pre-and post-adjudicated wards is also provided.
+Programming for both pre-and post-adjudicated wards is also provided as previously noted in this plan.
 The facility provides academic and vocational education programs, mental health and substance abuse services and other programs which promote a sense of self-discipline and responsibility.
-The county will continue operating Juvenile Hall and house minors, including those non-707b youth that would have previously been committed to DJJ.
+The county will continue operating Juvenile Hall and house minors, including those non-707b youth that would have previously been committed to DJJ (OYCR in July 2021).
 Some youth who have violated a placement order could also be returned to benefit from services at the Juvenile Hall.

-Consistent with PREA standards, YOBG funds will pay for salary and benefit costs for additional staff positions to staff the facility while providing supervision services to youth detained in the Juvenile Hall.
-Equipment, training and travel costs for each staff as well as workbook materials and incentives will be included for courses taught in and out-of-custody.
+YOBG funds will pay for salary and benefit costs for additional staff positions to staff the facility while providing supervision services to youth detained in the Juvenile Hall.
+Equipment, training and travel costs for each staff as well as workbook materials and incentives will be included for all evidence-based courses taught in and out-of-custody.